Roswell, Georgia: Demographics

-Race and ethnicity

 Economy

 The Consulate-General of Honduras in Atlanta is located at Suite 3 in 600 Houze Way in Roswell.
-The city's largest employers are The Kimberly Clark Corporation, Wellstar North Fulton Hospital, Harry's Farmers Market, and The City Of Roswell.
+The city's largest employers are the Kimberly Clark Corporation, Wellstar North Fulton Hospital, Harry's Farmers Market, and the City Of Roswell.
 A section of Route 400 between Roswell and Atlanta is known as the high tech corridor, where many technology firms like Kimberly Clark have factories or offices.
 As of the 2006 census, one third of Roswell's 5.000 registered business were home based.
-The largest industries were retail, technology, food services, wholesale trade and health care.
+The largest industries were retail, technology, food services, wholesale trade, and health care.

 Many Roswell residents work in nearby Atlanta.

 Businesses with their headquarters in Roswell include Snorg Tees, Tripwire Interactive, and Pharsalia Technologies.
-Roswell's economy is large enough to recruit franchises from many popular Georgia businesses like Moe's Southwest Grill, Chick-fil-A and Heel Sew Quik operate multiple locations in Roswell.